DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Experiments

 \subsubsection{Recovering the dynamics distribution}

-This time the dataset $\mathcal{D}$ was collected while varying the target dynamics according to some ground truth distribution $p(\xi)$.
-We thus wish DROPO to recover the original distribution the dataset was collected from.
+In this experiment, the dataset $\mathcal{D}$ was collected while varying the target dynamics according to some ground truth distribution $p(\xi)$, which we want to recover.
 We collected two trajectories on the Hopper environment, varying all masses as $m_{i} \sim\mathcal{N}(\mu_{i}, 0.25^2)$ around their original values $\mu_{i}$ every 25 state transitions, except for the torso mass which was kept fixed.
+Since BayesSim expects the input to be trajectories collected from a single dynamics setting rather than a set of transitions, we had to use a different test procedure for this baseline; namely, we sample multiple dynamics conditions from the true distribution and run BayesSim individually for each of them.
+The resulting distribution is then obtained by marginalizing the output distribution over the input dynamics distribution.

-The results are reported in Fig~\ref{fig:distr_recovery_results}, which shows DROPO successfully learning the original variance of the randomized masses, in addition to their means.
+The results are reported in Figure~\ref{fig:distr_recovery_results}, which shows DROPO successfully learning the original variance of the randomized masses, in addition to their means.
 We believe that such explainability is only possible when explicitly optimizing parameters through probabilistic distance metrics, as DROID's L2-based cost function fails at providing wide distribution ranges on the randomized masses.
-Analogously to the previous experiment, a noisy version of the dataset has also been tested.
+Note how BayesSim, while preserving some variance in the converged distributions, resulted in much less accurate dynamics distribution estimates.
+Analogously to the previous experiment, a noisy version of the dataset has also been tested, yielding similar results.